leeeaaa/PneumoniaDetection/README.md

 ## Introduction
 Pneumonia is an inflammation of the lung tissue especially the air sacs in one or both lungs.
 Symptoms of Pneumonia are cough, shortness of breath, chest pain, fever and dyspnea.
 The symptomps vary depending on age, health problems, weakened immune system and type of germ, which causes the infection.
 For example young people often dont show any symtomps at all.
 Pneumonia is one of the most fatal infectious disease worldwide.
 In Germany around 400,000 to 600,000 people die per year because of Pneumonia disease.
 Especially for children under 5 it is the most fatal infection, killing more young people than maleria, AIDS and other diseases.
 Pneumonia is caused by microorganisms such as bacteria, viruses and funghi, which can be visualized by imaging methods as X-ray or CT.
 Pneumonia can have a mild to life-threatening course.
 Bacterial and viral agents are the popular causes but differ in their treatment methods.
 Bacterial pneumonia needs to be treated with antibiotics, whereas viral pneumonia is treated with antivirals and other supportive care.
 Therefore it is important to detect pneumonia in an early state to combat the bacteria or virus.
 Because of the fact that newborns often dont show any signs of the disease the possibility of detecting Pneumonia by imaging methods such as X-ray or CT is an important medical method.
-Additionally, X-ray is a standard treatment and can help differentiate between the different cause for the infection [1-4].
+Additionally, X-ray is a standard treatment and can help differentiate between the different cause for the infection [1-5].

-The image below shows X-ray thorax images of a person without pneumonia and a viral and a bacterial caused pneumonia.
+The image below shows X-ray thorax images of a person without pneumonia and a viral and a bacterial caused pneumonia [5].

 ![TypesOfPneumonia](typesofpneumonia.jpg)